 DASH continues to accept SmarTrip cards for rapid, automated fare payment.
 Roughly 80 percent of DASH boardings are made using SmarTrip cards.
+Riders who use a Senior SmarTrip card to ride DASH during off-peak hours receive a \$1.00 discount to their fare.
 DASH is working closely with WMATA as they continue to upgrade their fare technologies in the hopes of further increasing passenger convenience and overall operational efficiency.

 In 2019, DASH launched the DASH Bus app, a mobile ticketing pilot program which allows customers to purchase their DASH fare products on smartphones using debit cards, credit cards and selected e-wallet platforms.
 During the pilot period, passengers have been required to show the validation screen on their phone to the operator, but the long-term goal is to implement electronic fare validation where small readers attached to the farebox can validate mobile fare payments.
-DASH will be evaluating the results of its mobile ticketing pilot project in Spring 2020 to determine what the next steps will be.
+DASH has extended the pilot period to April 2021 to further evaluate the program and determine what the next steps will be.

 In FY 2018, DASH started a pilot program to allow T.C.
 Williams High School students to ride for free using their student identification cards.
+The program is designed to introduce students to DASH and improve their perceptions of public transit to promote future transit usage.
 Since its inception, the "Free Student Rides" program has been expanded to include four additional schools - Bishop Ireton High School, Episcopal High School, St. Stephens & St. Agnes School and Fusion Academy.
 DASH was also able to introduce Smartrip-enabled Student ID cards at each of the schools in 2018, and in 2019, two of the schools were migrate to the new DASH bus mobile payment app.